rusel21/FitSync/README.md

 Click “Create pull request.”

-The project owner (rusel21) will review and merge it.
+The project owner (ruselportes) will review and merge it.

 👥 Collaborator Example
 If the collaborator is MarcHael-28, their steps are: